rueedlinger/gfollow/README.md

-# ghFollow - Node Scripts to Get Some Insights From People You Follow on Github
+# ghFollow - Node Scripts to Get Some Insights From People You Follow on GitHub

-*I started following people back on GitHub.
+I started following people back on GitHub.
 First I thought this feature is useless.
 But since then I found a lot of interesting projects which I definitely would not have found.
-So I started this repository with some scripts to play around with the social features from GitHub.*
+So I started this repository with some scripts to play around with the social features from GitHub.

+- **ghFollowBack.js** a script to follow people back.
+- **ghStarred.js** a script to save the starred projects from the people you follow in a CSV file.

 ## First Steps